Substance Abuse and Addiction Treatment Resources in Fort Pierce

 Unfortunately, Fort Pierce is enmeshed in this drug crisis as well.
 One person in the U.S. dies every 25 minutes from an opioid overdose, and every two hours someone in South Florida dies from a drug overdose — usually from heroin or other opioids like fentanyl, according to federal officials.
 You do not have to be another one of these bone-chilling statistics.

 With the rise of substance abuse, it’s important to seek help if you’re struggling with addiction.
 Finding a drug or alcohol treatment program can help you live a healthier life.
-If you’d like to learn about some of your options throughout the state and country, call The Recovery Village.
-An intake coordinator can give you information about:

 Our Closest Facility: